-The current position on Sedgemoor;-
+The current position on Sedgemoor after the 2015 elections;-

 What does control of Sedgemoor mean?

 This clear majority allows the Tories to control Sedgemoor outright.
 As a result they can appoint the LEADER of the council (Duncan McGinty) and to choose his Cabinet – that’s a group of Portfolio Holders also known as the Executive.

 Labour, as the main opposition party, is in a strong position as it is able to not only nominate the Leader of the Opposition (Mick Lerry) Shadow Portfolio Holders (Shadow cabinet) but also holds the Chairs of two key committees –Corporate Scrutiny (Brian Smedley) and Community Scrutiny (Kathy Pearce) and with these powerful committees are able to ‘call-in’ Council (Tory) decisions and put them under scrutiny.

 Sedgemoor is run by decisions of the Executive fed by the committee structure, which includes key responsibilities such as Development Control (planning), Licensing, Grants etc. Each of these committees are politically balanced proportionally to the election result, so for instance the Development Committee is chaired by a Tory and has 15 members of whom 11 are Tory, 3 are Labour and 1 is UKIP or Libdem .
 In this way the Tories control the council and all the committees.

 How can we change this?

 Sedgemoor has 48 seats.
 The Tories have their biggest majority in many years.
 Labour fell back from 13 seats in 2015 – largely due to a rise in UKIP splitting the vote and either letting the Tory in or taking a Labour seat.

 Labour must gain 15 seats to take control of Sedgemoor or if the Tories lose 11 seats the council becomes ‘hung’.